rosamarielafierro/outdoorsegmentation/README.md

 #### Kernel 3 Padding 1 vs Kernel 1
 In the original experiment, we included the Kernel size 1 in the last step as presented in the original paper.
-However, we wanted to test if using a widther
+However, we wanted to test if using a widther kernel (3x3), it can keep better the spatial information for the feature extraction than the orginal 1x1 one.

-This way, we modified the last pass this way, using a Kernel 3x3 with padding=1, as a way to

 ~~~
     self.up = nn.Sequential(nn.Upsample(scale_factor=2, mode='bilinear', align_corners=True),